Skip to main content

 Icon File Requirements

-This configuration does not generate the actual icon files for the app automatically.
+This configuration doesn't generate the actual icon files for the app automatically.
 Instead, it uses the @AppProfile.DefaultIcon annotation to generate corresponding @AppProfile.Icon entries for each specified size.

 If using the webserver protocol